Is Anxiety Treatable?

 What is an anxiety disorder?

 Most of us experience occasional anxiety that arises due to the demands of everyday life.
-When feelings like nervousness, worry, and tension become severe or persistent, though, they may indicate the presence of a mental health condition.
+When feelings like nervousness, worry, and tension become severe or persistent, though, they may indicate the presence of a mental health condition like an anxiety disorder.
 Anxiety disorders are mental health conditions characterized by unease, fear, or worry.
 In addition to concerns related to mental health, issues connected to physical health can arise out of an anxiety disorder.
 The physical symptoms of anxiety include increased heart rate, sweating, trembling, and difficulty concentrating.
 The symptoms of anxiety can significantly impact an individual’s life as they may interfere with daily activities and cause a person to feel overwhelmed.

 Anxiety disorders are generally the most common type of mental health disorder in the United States.
 It is estimated that anxiety disorders affect around 19% of adults in the U.S. every year.
 Women are usually more likely to experience anxiety disorders than men, and anxiety disorders often first appear in childhood or adolescence.